FACTBOX-The economic remedies for the coronavirus

 BRITAIN

-Andrew Bailey, the incoming governor of the Bank of England, has said that the central bank should wait until it has more clarity about the economic hit from the coronavirus outbreak before making any decision to cut interest rates.

-Bailey said quick help was needed for companies whose operations have been disrupted by the disease's spread around the world.
+The Bank of England cut interest rates by half a percentage point and offered banks cheaper funding and a reduction in capital buffers in an emergency move to bolster Britain's economy against disruption caused by the coronavirus outbreak.

-Finance Minister Rishi Sunak has asked officials to draw up "further measures to support the public health response, businesses and the economy as needed" and will give an update when he presents his first budget to parliament on March 11.
+Finance Minister Rishi Sunak is expected to announce measures to offset the expected hit to Britain's economy from the spread of coronavirus in his budget on March 11.

 FRANCE